bhattlab/StrainSifter/README.md

         cd strainsifter
         conda env create -f envs/environment.yaml

-#### (Every time you use StrainSifter)
+#### Activate the conda environment (Every time you use StrainSifter)
-Activate the environment:

     source activate ssift

 ### Dependencies

-If you wish to run StrainSifter without using the conda environgment, the following tools must be installed and in your system PATH:
+If you wish to run StrainSifter without using the conda environment, the following tools must be installed and in your system PATH:
 * [Burrows-Wheeler Aligner (BWA)](http://bio-bwa.sourceforge.net)
 * [Samtools](http://www.htslib.org)
 * [Bamtools](https://github.com/pezmaster31/bamtools)